Azure/aztk/docker-image/base/README.md

-# Vanilla (Base Docker image)
+# Base AZTK Docker image

-This Dockerfile is used to build the __aztk-vanilla__ image used by this toolkit.
+This Dockerfile is used to build the __aztk-base__ image used by this toolkit.
 This Dockerfile produces the Docker image that is selected by AZTK by default.

 You can modify this Dockerfile to build your own image.